ssvassiliev/Summer_School_General/_episodes/08-profiling.md

 questions:
 - How do I identify the computationally expensive parts of my code?
 objectives:
-- Using a profiler too analyze the runtime-behavior of a program.
+- Using a profiler to analyze the runtime behaviour of a program.
-- Identifying areas of the code with a potential for optimization and/or parallelization.
+- Identifying areas of the code with potential for optimization and/or parallelization.
 keypoints:
 - Don't start to parallelize or optimize your code without having used a profiler first.
 - A programmer can easily spend many hours of work "optimizing" a part of the code which eventually speeds up the program by only a minuscule amount.